Team-BHP > Road Safety

 The biggest issue is we have very few cars that are tested, and for the untested cars, people go by their rating in other markets and hence consider them safer, which is usually not applicable in India.
 This is already proved by rating of Creta, Seltos, Swift (4 star in ASEAN NCAP), Ertiga (4 star in ASEAN NCAP) albeit they sharing the identical kerb weight in these markets.

-sreejithkk is online now
+sreejithkk is offline

 Old 22nd April 2022, 14:32 #197